nickbramhall/nickbramhall.github.io/content/2022-05-north-third-reservoir.md

 <a href="https://www.flickr.com/photos/black_friction/52108704375/in/album-72177720299386090/" title="North Third Reservoir"><img src="https://live.staticflickr.com/65535/52108704375_a15e4db17f_b.jpg" alt="North Third Reservoir"></a>

 Across the dam the path now heads up the small Windy Yet Glen that runs east away from the reservoir.
-A path rises up through the woods via a series of switchbacks and there is a steep mountain biking run down that drops down through the trees.
+A path rises up through the woods via a series of switchbacks and there is a steep mountain biking run that drops down through the trees.
 Height is gained quickly and we were soon looking out across the trees towards the mountains of the Trossachs.

 <a href="https://www.flickr.com/photos/black_friction/52108705190/in/album-72177720299386090/" title="Trossachs from near North Third Reservoir"><img src="https://live.staticflickr.com/65535/52108705190_5b8c3f54e9_b.jpg" alt="Trossachs from near North Third Reservoir"></a>